 Another view dockside in Melbourne, Australia showing the Seattle’s stern.
 The 3 Melbourne, Australia photos provided by Chris Summers of Melbourne, Australia.

-The Seattle dockside in Melbourne, Australia July 27, 1925 during her Australian Cruise of Admiral Samuel S. Robison.
+The Seattle dockside on the Prince's Pier in Melbourne, Australia July 27, 1925 during her Australian Cruise of Admiral Coontz

 After a cruise along the east coast, the ship arrived at New York on 29 August 1927 to assume duties as the receiving ship at that port.
 Captain Freeman relinquished his command of the Seattle on 31 October 1927 to Captain John Charles Fremont.
 On 1 July 1931, the ship's designation was changed to "unclassified."